Skip to content

 Method Signature

-// Sets the SET part of the SQL in the update statement
+// Sets the SQL for the SET clause in the update statement

 setSql(String setSql, Object... params)